[Yamagata Prefecture] “Mogami Safflower” certified as Japanese Heritage and Japanese Agricultural Heritage

 - Lightly squeeze it, put it in an airtight bag, leave it overnight, then take it out and grind it.

-- Squeeze the ground material, make it into a round mochi, dry it in the shade for 7 to 10 days, and make "bemochi".
+- The ground material is squeezed into a round mochi shape and dried in the shade for 7 to 10 days to make "bemochi".

-・The yellow pigment dissolves into the water and turns yellow, so squeeze the bag, replace it with clean water, and soak for about 5 hours.
+- The yellow pigment dissolves into the water, turning it yellow, so squeeze the bag, replace it with clean water, and soak for about 5 hours.
 After 5 hours, shake the bag and put it back in clean water.

-- Repeat this 3 times a day for about a week and the process is finished when the water becomes clear.
+- Repeat this three times a day for about a week and the process is complete when the water becomes clear.

-・Beni mochi with the yellow pigment completely removed is dried, dissolved in alkaline lye, and acidic plum vinegar is added to precipitate it, completing the beni.
+- The red mochi is dried with the yellow pigment completely removed, dissolved in alkaline lye, and then acidic plum vinegar is added to precipitate it, completing the red color.

 Matsuo Basho was moved by the safflower in the Mogami region and was fascinated by the scenery.